weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 ### Elasticity Modeling
 Price Elasticity, E = % Change in economic outcome of interest (Units sold) / 1% change in price
 #### Price Elasticity of Purchase Probability
-I used binomial logistic regression model to determine the probability of purchase where the dependant variable is based on the average price of chocolate candy bars.
-Furthermore, I calculated the price elasticity of purchase probability by segment as well as analyzed the influence of promotion activities.
+* Used binomial logistic regression model to determine the probability of purchase where the dependant variable is based on the average price of chocolate candy bars.
+* Calculated the price elasticity of purchase probability by segment as well as analyzed the influence of promotion activities.

 E = beta * price * (1-Pr(purchase))
 * |E|<1: inelastic -> increase price